-Learn about the basics of instructional coaching and how implementing a coaching framework can help your teachers get better faster.
+Learn the basics of instructional coaching and how implementing coaching can help your teachers get better faster.

 Instructional coaching is about helping teachers in K-12 education get better faster.
 How do you do that?